andersondario/poc-terraform-backend/README.md

 - Basic lambda application.
 - Jenkinsfile for multiple environments e multiple accounts support.
 - Serverless for deploy in AWS.
-- Need npm with global packages serverless and serverless-s3-sync.

 ## For test